 The EnviroLink Network GBIF : Global Biodiversity Information Facility Try out the new GBIF portal!
 Why not try out the new GBIF portal at www.gbif.org, which has many more features and includes lots of information about the GBIF community, including great examples of data uses in research and interesting applications?
 The old GBIF data portal which you are viewing now will continue to be supported until we are satisfied it can be taken down without causing major inconvenience.
 Be aware that the content here is static and has not been updated since the launch of the new portal on 9 October 2013.
-If and when a date is confirmed for discontinuing the old data portal, we will post it here with plenty of prior notice.
 Welcome to the (former) GBIF Data Portal Access 416,242,316 data records (363,215,360 with coordinates) shared via the GBIF network.
 Explore Species Find data for a species or other group of organisms.
 Species Information on species and other groups of plants, animals, fungi and micro-organisms, including species occurrence records, as well as classifications and scientific and common names.
 Example species: Puma concolor (Linnaeus, 1771) Explore Countries Countries France